-Scene: Arnold is in Mr. Sheridan's history class, and the lecture is way boring.
+Scene: Arnold is in Mr. Sheridan's history class, and the lecture is really boring.
 He leaves to go to the bathroom.

 Arnold does his business and starts popping zits.
 That's when he hears vomiting sounds coming from the girls' bathroom.